James Callahan (actor): Early years

 One of three children, Callahan was born in Grand Rapids, Michigan, to William and Elenora Callahan on October 4, 1930.
 After his service in the United States Army from 1951 to 1953, he worked for the United States Postal Service.
 While attending school in the Midwest, he discovered acting and on the advice of a teacher, he enrolled at the University of Washington in Seattle He studied drama and graduated in the late 1950s.

 Career

 Callahan played a doomed soldier/journalist in the M*A*S*H episode "Sometimes You Hear the Bullet".
 He also had recurring roles in three 1960s series, as Danny Adams in ABC's Wendy and Me, with a cast including George Burns, Connie Stevens, Ron Harper, and J. Pat O'Malley, as Lieutenant O'Connell on NBC's 13-episode war drama, Convoy, with John Gavin and John Larch, and as the governor's press secretary in The Governor and J.J., which starred Dan Dailey and Julie Sommars.
+He appeared in "The Twilight Zone" S5 E12 "Ninety Years Without Slumbering" which aired 12/18/1963.
 Callahan portrayed a small role in Barnaby Jones in an episode titled "Counterfall" (02/04/1975).